Ancient bison are back in the UK

-There have already been successful releases of bison in European countries, including Poland, Romania and the Netherlands, where people are reportedly able to walk through areas where bison are present without problem if a respectful distance is kept.
+The European bison is the continent's largest land mammal, weighing as much as a tonne.
+There have already been successful releases in other European countries, including Poland, Romania and the Netherlands, where people are reportedly able to walk through areas where bison are present without problems if a respectful distance is kept.

 “I have wanted to see bison in the woodlands of Kent for over ten years, and after three years of determined and focused work, we have been able to make it happen," says Paul Whitfield, general director of the Wildwood Trust.
 "This is a huge step forward for species recovery in the UK and will open the door for many more important wilding projects in the future.”